You can link your Google Ads account to your Firebase project to use the audiences created using Firebase data.

 Before you begin

 It's not possible to use remarketing lists from Firebase audiences unless your accounts are linked.
-To learn how to link your Google Ads account to Firebase, read Link Google Ads to Firebase.
+To learn how to link your Google Ads account to Firebase, read Link a Google Analytics 4 property or Firebase project to Google Ads

 How it works